How to Create Your Own At-Home Retreat [Video]

 4. Gather Your Supplies

 Stock up on whatever herbal teas or supplements will support your intention.
-Tulsi tea, for example, can be a great companion for cultivating a heart-centered space.
+Joyful Heart tea, for example, can be a great companion for cultivating a heart-centered space.

 Consider which body care items will make your rituals feel doable and enjoyable.
-I always recommend having an herbal massage oil on hand, but you might also like to have a beautiful candle, a special bar of soap, or additional skin care favorites.
+I always recommend having an herbal massage oil on hand, but you might also like to have a beautiful candle, your favorite face mask, or additional skin care favorites.

 You don't need to spend a lot of money to make this time sacred and impactful.